habi/gratipay.com/www/about/policies/terms-of-service.md

 1. General Terms

+  1. The Service is a platform to facilitate payments for goods or services ("Work").

   1. A Participant may establish a Project on the Service.
 The Participant who establishes a Project is the Project Owner.